project-sunbird/sunbird-commons/pages/developer-docs/installation/index.md

 **Size and Verify Your Environment**

+See the prerequisites for installation.
+Additional requirements for installation might apply based on the environment on which you install Sunbird and how you use Sunbird.

 - **Choosing an Installation method**

 Based on your usage and the level of complexity which you are comfortable with, there are a few different options for installing and running Sunbird.